 To support learners as they prepare for their exams, Cambridge English Language Assessment and Cambridge University Press have developed a range of official preparation materials including coursebooks and practice tests.

-How much do you know about studying for Cambridge English: First for Schools?
+Arter the exam How much do you know about studying for Cambridge English: First?

 Can you answer these questions?